briancrink/accessedu/documentation/addendum/adherence.md

 4. Deep thinking necessitates boundless time in solitude.

-5. The correlative relevance of general intelligence has been found to be inconclusive among the scholars and intellectual groups, therefore deploying the paradigm of common core, standardized testing, grading on the curve, gamifying learning, and artifical competition is unhealthy and deters learning.
+5. The correlative relevance of general intelligence has been found to be inconclusive among the scholars and intellectual groups.

+6. deploying common core, standardized testing, grading on the curve, gamified learning, and artifical competition confines and conditions learning.

-6. The learn-to-work paradigm assumes students graduate with a degree as a market standard for employers to measure an acceptable level of competency so hiring qualified candidates becomes optimally predictable.
+7. The learn-to-work paradigm assumes students graduate with a degree as a market standard for employers to measure an acceptable level of competency so hiring qualified candidates becomes optimally predictable.

-7. A degree tells little of one's learning ability, but the graduate is competent enough to work as an employee of a corporation.
+8. A degree tells little of one's learning ability, but the graduate is competent enough to work as an employee of a corporation.

-8. Unschooling is learning for the sake of curiosity and a desire for insight.
+9. Unschooling is learning for the sake of curiosity and a desire for insight.

-9. Unschooling is not home schooling; merely opposite to regulated education.
+10. Unschooling is not home schooling; merely opposite to regulated education.

-10. Unschooling is a universal method to become truly educated.
+11. Unschooling is a universal method to become truly educated.

-11. Unschooling opens up opportunies in ways unseen in the learn-to-work education paradigm.
+12. Unschooling opens up opportunies in ways unseen in the learn-to-work education paradigm.

-12. Learning insights wisdom that opportunity is seen and created, not earned or by luck.
+13. Learning without intention insights wisdom that opportunity is seen and created, not earned or by luck.

 ## Opportunity